 Since 2017 I have been a member of the Rochester Square Community Studio where I continue my exploration of Raku and other techniques.

-My earlier interest in Life Drawings was rekindled in more recent years at life classes at Hampstead School of Art and The Mary Ward centre.
+My earlier interest in Life Drawings was rekindled in more recent years at life classes at Hampstead School of Art and The Mary Ward Centre.
 In particular my introduction to earth-coloured, soft chalk pastels and more recently to ink by my inspirational teacher Caroline Deane has opened up a whole new world to me beyond that of the black, white and greys of using charcoal alone.

-When it comes to ceramics, my obsession has become form and finish.
+I am obsessed with form and finish.
 The way the pot feels is as important to me as the way it looks.
 Similarly, the aesthetics of what sort of neck, rim or opening the vessel should have, has always fascinated me.
 What is it that makes one form perfect and another slightly wrong?

 About Naked Raku

-After the pot is thrown and turned, I apply up to eight layers of very fine liquid clay (“terra sigillata”) to the surface of the pot.
+After the pot is thrown and turned, I apply up to eight layers of very fine liquid clay (terra sigillata) to the surface of the pot.
 Each layer is left to dry and is burnished.
 The pot is then fired in a kiln for the first time (biscuit fired).
 Post firing a layer of “resist slip” is then applied to the pot.
-The function of this layer is to stop the glaze that will subsequently be applied to the pot from adhering to the pot's surface, thus allowing it to be removed post second firing.
+The function of this layer is to stop the glaze that will subsequently be applied to the pot from adhering to the pot's surface, thus allowing it to be removed after the second firing.